Eva-Kuk/unique-wings/README.md

 **Relational Database tables schema**

-### "UserProfile" model used to store user information.
+### "UserProfile" model
+Model used to store user information.
 The "UserProfile" is related to the "User" and "Order" model.
 Stores default delivery information.
 UserProfile is automatically created or updated using a Django receiver when a User object is updated or created.

 | *Field*                 | *Field type*  | *Attributes*                                 |
 | ----------------------- | ------------- | -------------------------------------------- |